-Founded in 1987 by the initiative »LiBeraturpreis e.V.«, this audience award has been organized by Litprom since 2013.
-It is given to a particularly popular book by a female writer from Africa, Asia, Latin America or the Arab World.
+Founded in 1987 by the initiative »LiBeraturpreis e.V.«, this literary award has been organized by Litprom since 2013.
+It is given to an outstanding work of fiction by a female writer from Africa, Asia, Latin America or the Arab World.
 The award was created in response to the fact that translations of contemporary works by women authors from these countries are still highly underrepresented on the German book market.
-These female voices still do not get as much attention from the media, with only a few exceptions such as Assia Djebar, Marjane Satrapi or, more recently, Taiye Selasi.
-As a result, the stereotype of women as weak, needy victims in society continues to persist.
-However, in reality it is virtually impossible to continue to ignore the confident female voices being raised around the world today – including those of very young authors.

-The winner receives 3,000 euros and an invitation to Frankfurter Buchmesse.
+The winner receives 3.000 euros and an invitation to Frankfurt Bookfair.

-All books by female writers included on the previous year’s Weltempfänge lists are automatically nominated for the award.
-There are usually about six to eight books by women writers on these lists each year, for a share of about 20 to 30 per cent.
-Since 2016, the winner has been chosen by a public online vote, giving everyone interested in world literature the opportunity to vote for their favourite author.
+All books by female writers included on the previous year’s Weltempfänger lists are automatically nominated for the award.
+There used to be about six to eight books by women writers on these lists each year, a share of about 20 to 30 per cent, but the percentage is rising steadily.